kusky3/latrina/README.md

 ```
 '<'
 ```
-should be pretty easy
-we just need to find a command like base64
+should be pretty easy, we just need to find a command like base64
 that can encode text without using pipe "|" or redirect "<>" e.g. goodbase -d "bG1hbwo="